hydromatic/morel-rust/README.md

 Type control+D to exit the shell.

-(The shell does not do much yet, besides echoing the input.
-That will change as we port [the parser](#1), type-checker, and executor from [Morel Java](morel).)
+(The shell only checks whether the input is syntactically valid.
+We will do more as we port the type-checker and executor from [Morel Java](morel).)

 ## More information